eighty20results/e20r-sequences/README.txt

 == Known Issues ==

-1. Can't add multiple delay values for the same post (in edit.php for the post/page)
+1. Not sending alerts for repeating post_ids with different delay values?
+2. Duplicate rows added in edit.php when adding new sequence for the post (and one has been added already, but hasn't been saved).

 == DEBUG ==